filipemerli/gamehub-privacy-policy/README.md

 ## Support

-For questions about your GameHub app, users can contact: `[YOUR-EMAIL]`
+For questions about your GameHub app, users can contact: `gamehubrobloxapp@gmail.com`